solarsnake/coveralls-demo-ruby/README.md

 ---

-Now that you understand how test coverage works in this project, you'll soon be able to verify your expectations through [Coveralls](http://coveralls.io).
+Now that you understand how test coverage works in this project, you'll soon be able to verify the same results through [Coveralls](http://coveralls.io).

 ### Which CI Service will you use?